JunhaoSong/cuseistut/source/abs_loc/index.rst

 Error analysis
 ***************

-The error in observed data will of couse lead to uncertainties in the earthquake location parameters estimation.
+The error in observed data will definitely lead to uncertainties in the estimation of earthquake location parameters.
 Their relationship could be described as:

 .. math:: \sigma_m^2=\sigma_d^2(G^TG)^{-1}